ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 Hype is used to help push beatmaps forward to nomination; similar to how Star Priority was previously used.
 Once a beatmapset receives 5 Hype, it becomes eligible for Nomination.
 Please note the following:

-- Each user has a limited supply of hype (3 per month to start).
+- Each user has a limited supply of hype (5 per week to start).
-  - You will regain a hype 30 days after it was used.
+  - You will regain a hype 7 days after it was used.
 <!-- - Hype can only be used after playing through a difficulty from a beatmapset. -->

 ### Nomination